Skip to main content

 Master Seed Derivation

 The first time any cryptographic operation runs (typically during register()), the SDK calls signer.signMessage with a deterministic message to derive the master seed (overridable via dependency injection).
 This produces a one-time wallet signing prompt.
+The message that the user signs is a multi-paragraph legal consent and acknowledgement.
+It is exported as UMBRA_MESSAGE_TO_SIGN from @umbra-privacy/sdk:

-where {signerAddress} is the user’s Solana wallet address.
 The signature is then hashed with KMAC256 (dkLen=64) to produce the 512-bit master seed.

 The master seed is derived deterministically from this signature.
 If the message changed, a completely different master seed would be produced - all previously registered keys would become inaccessible.
 Never modify the derivation message.

 After derivation, the seed is cached in memory for the lifetime of the client object.
 The prompt does not appear again unless the client is recreated.
+To control exactly when the prompt fires, use the deferMasterSeedSignature option in getUmbraClient.
+See Creating a Client - Master Seed Derivation.

 Persisting the Master Seed